 Empower and raise awareness of all youth.

-2. Noting the youth activities and programmes by Partners and the Secretariat, such as International Union for Conservation of Nature (IUCN) Global Youth Summit (2022), Association of Southeast Asian Nations (ASEAN) Youth Biodiversity Programme, World Wildlife Federation (WWF), One Planet Youth, as well as emerging youth groups, such as Youth Engaged in Wetlands, EAAFP will benefit from a focused and durable effort to mainstream youth into all activities.
+2. Noting the youth activities and programmes by Partners and the Secretariat, such as International Union for Conservation of Nature (IUCN) Global Youth Summit (2022), Association of Southeast Asian Nations (ASEAN) Youth Biodiversity Programme, World Wildlife Foundation (WWF), One Planet Youth, as well as emerging youth groups, such as Youth Engaged in Wetlands, EAAFP will benefit from a focused effort to mainstream youth into all activities.

 3. The demographic makeup of EAAFP representatives for Partners, Working Groups, Task Forces, and Committees/Subcommittees tends towards a higher age range, which may leave out critical young voices.
 Youth participation makes EAAFP more likely to achieve its mission in the long term and brings new and relevant perspectives to implementing actions from the Strategic Plan.